When audience members attack: Six times a rock star was injured by someone in the crowd

 There's been a raft of reports recently about pop stars who've received unwelcome attention from members of their audiences.

-"I love that you brought presents and that is so nice," she said, with characteristic sweetness and diplomacy.
+"I love that you brought presents and that is so nice," she said, displaying a characteristic mix of sweetness and diplomacy.
 "But just can you please not throw them on the stage?
 I love you so much."
-Other pop stars to have things thrown at them this year include Harry Styles, Adele, Cardi B, Bebe Rexha, Drake and Kelsea Ballerini.
+Other pop stars to have things thrown at them that year included Harry Styles, Adele, Cardi B, Bebe Rexha, Drake and Kelsea Ballerini.

 Academics have attempted to explain the trend, claiming that relationships between artists and their followers are increasingly 'parasocial' – where fans develop one-sided psychological attachment to their idols via the perceived closeness of social media – and that the act of throwing is an attempt to manufacture a two-way relationship.